What is an intelligent system?: Building intelligent systems

 \subsection{Automatic methods for building intelligent systems}

-In contrast to manual knowledge acquisition, it is possible to apply automatic methods for building intelligent systems, which has gained popularity in the last decades due to the increasing availability of large amounts of data and higher computational power.
-These methods can use information sources with different formats such as images (photographs or videos), structured data (e.g., data bases with alphanumeric data or temporal series) or non-structured text written in natural language.
+It is possible to apply automatic methods to help in the development of certain components of intelligent systems.
+This approach has gained popularity in the last decades due to the higher computational power and the increasing availability of large amounts of data with different formats such as images (photographs or videos), structured data (e.g., data bases with alphanumeric data or temporal series) or non-structured text written in natural language.

-Machine learning methods can be used to develop components that implement specific cognitive abilities that will be part of an intelligent system.
-For instance, a neural network can be trained using thousands of images of tumors labelled as positive and negative examples.
+Thus, we can use machine learning algorithms to automatically build models that correspond to one or more functional components of an intelligent system (e.g., for perception, control of actuators, reasoning, communication, etc.).
+For instance, a neural network can be trained using thousands of x-ray images of tumors labelled as positive and negative examples.
 The trained neural network can be used as part of an intelligent system that helps physicians recognize the presence of tumors.
-To build an aerial robot able to land on a moving surface, it would also be possible to apply a method based on deep reinforcement learning and a simulator of the robot operating in a virtual environment to pre-train a neural network able control the robot motion during landing on the surface.
-In order to build a rule-based expert system for medical diagnosis, a rule induction method could be applied to a data base with examples of diagnoses relating diseases and symptoms to generate candidate rules for the knowledge base.
+Similarly, in order to build a rule-based expert system for medical diagnosis, a rule induction method could be applied to a data base with examples of diagnoses relating diseases and symptoms to generate candidate rules for the knowledge base.

-Natural language processing methods can also be used as an automatic method to assist in the construction of intelligent systems.
-These methods can be used to extract knowledge from text documents written in natural language.
+Knowledge extraction using natural language processing methods can also be used to aid in the construction of intelligent systems.
+These methods are able to extract knowledge from text documents written in natural language.
 For example, a large corpus of text documents corresponding to a professional domain can be analyzed using natural language processing techniques to generate instances of classes and and relations to be used by a question/answer system.